LukeEcomod/SOCFramework/README.md

 is to propose an initial framework that could be exapnded to include other soil organic carbon (SOC) models and perhaps other (European) weather database systems.

-The implementation of the intial framework is done  with mixed python and R  environment.
+The implementation of the intial framework is done  with mixed Python and R  environment.
 Partially because limited time available and partially to utilize work done before in various projects.